 The receiver noise figure is measured along the complete receiver (as close as possible to the input of the receiver, but excluding antenna & waveguide).
 It shall be measured using a noise source (which may be built into the system) and a detector (which may be built into the system in as well).
 The receiver frequency should be tuned to the centre frequency of ground-based radars used for meteorological purposes which is usually at 5 640 MHz.
 The receiver frequency shall be documented in the test report.

 The Y-factor method for the measurement of the receiver noise figure shall be used.
 A noise source is connected to the radar receiver input port.
-The receiver noise figure is then determined from the ratio between the noise power values at output of the intermediate frequency stage (or its digitized equivalent) with noise source on and noise source off.
+The receiver noise figure is then determined from the ratio between the noise power values at the output of the intermediate frequency stage (or its digitized equivalent) with noise source on and noise source off.

 The results obtained shall be compared and shall remain below the limit specified in clause 4.2.2.1.2 in order to prove compliance with the requirement.